SeanP94/KafkaKsql_Book-Python/README.md

 Mastering Kafka Streams and KsqlDB Book by Mitch Seymour, his repository for his code is : https://github.com/mitch-seymour/mastering-kafka-streams-and-ksqldb

+(All code here, will be written by me, not by Mitch Seymour since his code is in Java.)

 The book is taught in Java, but I am trying to use Kafka via Python.
 Hopefully, I will be finished with translating/learning the book by March.